-Fighting misinformation: Image forgery detection in social media streams (Master Thesis, Ongoing)
+Fighting misinformation: Image forgery detection in social media streams (Master Thesis, Finished)

 Information has never been so abundant and so easily accessible as it is nowadays.
 Yet, many authors and observers argue that there have never been so many misinformed, which has led some people to dub our time as "The Age of Misinformation".
 In the past few years, the issue of fake news, that is, disinformation disseminated via social media channels and the Internet with the intent to alter public perception of a particular topic, has gained widespread attention, especially in the context of politics.